Here at France Motorhome Hire, we have a lot of experience in campervan trip planning in France.

 Making a “U” turn in a motorhome is never as easy as it is in a car.
 Allowing time in your schedule to make mistakes is essential for stress free motorhome travel.
 Getting a bit lost can actually be fun if you are not under pressure to be somewhere else.
 Taking a wrong turn and finding yourself in a 15th century French village, well off the beaten track is not a bad way to lose a few hours.

-6. How many kilometres should you aim to travel in one week?
+6. How many kilometres should you aim to travel when planning your Campervan Trip in France?

 Lots of people ask this question and it’s difficult to offer firm advice.
 So much depends on the length of your hire and whether you plan to tour in our region or drive to a more distant location at the beginning and end of your trip but the one thing we know for sure is that those who explore locally have the most relaxing and enjoyable trips.
 Based on that experience our advice would be: